irisiiii/XRoboToolkit-Teleop-Sample-Python/README.md

 -   Intuitive control using XR controllers.
 -   Coordinate frame transformations between XR and robot spaces.
 -   Support for Universal Robots UR5e (expandable to other robots).
--   Utilities for converting robot models between URDF and MuJoCo XML formats (see `assets/urdf_to_mjcf.py`).
 -   Inverse kinematics solving using Placo.

 ## Dependencies